 Amie Clark, co-founder and senior editor of TheSeniorList, a Clackamas, Oregon–based website that connects seniors and caregivers with resources, products and services, says that “when looking at assisted living communities, one of the first things I urge people to consider is the lifestyle and personality of the person who will be living there.”

 For example, “some communities are quite large, offer extensive activity schedules and put an emphasis on resident involvement.
 Other communities are smaller and more intimate and may be more suitable for someone who keeps to themselves or prefers smaller groups.”

-Location should also be a prime consideration.
-“Proximity to involved friends and family, as well as proximity to current physicians and other personal services,” are all important aspects to consider, Clark says.
+If you’ve ever looked up “assisted living facilities near me,” then you know that location is a prime consideration.
+“Proximity to involved friends and family, as well as proximity to current physicians and other personal services” are all important aspects to consider, Clark says.